krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 derive different presence values, depending on what part of the function they
 encounter.

-This brings us to the concept of *presence assertions*, which formalize this
-idea of an observer recording a presence based on their local "view" of the
-underlying density function.
+This brings us to the concept of *presence assertions*, which formalize the act of recording a presence based on an observer’s local "view" of the underlying density function.

 A *presence assertion* is simply a presence augmented with metadata: